 - Medicaid (Medical Assistance), eligibility and reimbursement

-- Social Security Disability (SSD) and dependent benefits
+- Social Security Disability & Dependent benefits (SSD)

 - Supplemental Security Income (SSI)